 Look at the video and the photos in this post.
 There were very few tourists in January (and probably 80% of those were Koreans).
 It made walking around an absolute joy and we could really appreciate all the little alleys and the details on the buildings.

 I never get these people walking through the Old Town in summer, sightseeing in 40C temps under a scorching sun.
 It’s crazy.
 When it’s 40C you should be at the beach.
-Dubrovnik is not a beach destination.
+Dubrovnik is not a beach destination (well, it is if you want it to be.
+But I wouldn’t pay Dubrovnik prices if that’s the goal, I’d go somewhere else that’s more affordable).
 If you’re smart, you’ve come here to see the magnificence of its history and architecture – and if you’re smart you know that the best time to do it is not when it’s 40C.
 Dubrovnik shouldn’t be a summer destination.

 We were walking around on January 8th in perfect 15C weather (60 Fahrenheit).
 We walked hours and hours.
 It dropped to about 5C (40 Fahrenheit) at night.
 In short, it was pretty much the perfect weather for sightseeing.
 Having lived in Croatia a year and having spent 3 winters in Croatia, this is normal weather this time of year.